Mahler (film): Plot

-Mahler’s conversion to Catholicism is expressed by a fantasy sequence in which he undergoes a baptism of fire and blood on a mountaintop, presided over by Cosima Wagner, whose influence as Wagner’s widow means her anti-Semitism is a powerful force in the music world.
-She is depicted goose-stepping around in horrible black-lipped makeup, wearing a Prussian helmet and a bathing suit with a cross on the front and a swastika on the rear.
+Mahler's conversion to Catholicism is expressed by a fantasy sequence in which he undergoes a baptism of fire and blood on a mountaintop, presided over by Cosima Wagner, whose influence as Richard Wagner's widow means her anti-Semitism is a powerful force in the music world.
+She is depicted goose-stepping around in black-lipped makeup, wearing a Prussian helmet and a bathing suit with a cross on the front and a swastika on the rear.

 In a final flashback, Alma is very upset and attacks him in the hut on the pier because he wrote the song cycle Songs on the Death of Children (Kindertotenlieder).
 This is conflated with the actual death of one of his children, but that really happened years later.

-The doctor on the train who tended him tells him he’s in perfect health.
+The doctor on the train who tended him tells him he is in perfect health.
 Mahler tells Alma she has the choice of getting off before Vienna with Max at his stop or staying with him.
 She wants to know if he has ever put her before his music; he says all his music is about and for her, that she is his music.
+He tells her that the 2nd theme of his Sixth Symphony is her.
 They kiss, and Max gets off without her.
 Mahler is then cheerful enough to show himself at the train window and accept the bouquets from fans.

-They arrive at Vienna, where the doctor reports to Mahler’s regular doctor by phone; the latter reveals that Mahler is very ill and only has a week or two to live.
-The train doctor meets the happy couple as they walk through the station and starts to tell Mahler the true state of his health; but Mahler says he doesn’t need to hear it because he and Alma are going to live forever.
+They arrive at Vienna, where the doctor reports to Mahler's regular doctor by phone; the latter reveals that Mahler is very ill and only has a week or two to live.
+The train doctor meets the happy couple as they walk through the station and starts to tell Mahler the true state of his health; but Mahler says he does not need to hear it because he and Alma are going to live forever.